noahehall/theBookOfNoah/0current/openapi.md

         - only objects listed as fields of the components object can be referenced
         - each field is a map pairing component names with objects to be reused

+  - common fields
     - description field
       - most openapi objects accept this field
       - provides additional information for developers, beyond what cn be automatically generated from the API descriptions
+        - useful for explaining the purpose of parameters, effect each value has or possible interactions with other parameters
-      - auto-doc tools can then merge both into a comprehensive, strucuted reference guide
+      - auto-doc tools can then merge both into a comprehensive, strucuted reference guides

+  - summary field
+    - provides a short description (summary of description field)
+    - auto-doc tools use this in path list, page headers, etc.

   - reference object
     - *$ref*